bios62/notechws/labs/ords.md

 Module created.

-Next step is to create the 3 POST REST APIs for updating tge logdata table or current_speed table.
+Next step is to create the 3 POST REST APIs for updating the logdata table or current_speed table.
 Firs API is tempkmh for inserting a new record into the logdata table with both temp and kmh from the payload.

 In the workshop title, select create template